 Now we come to the fun part – well, as fun as paperwork can be, anyway – it’s time to fill out your Liquor Product Listing Application form.
 On this form you will provide all your information as well as information about your product, including the full product name, your website, tasting notes, an image (bottle shot) of your product, and details about the product packaging.
 To help you fill out this form correctly, please review the Liquor Product Listing Application Guidelines located on the same page.
 Both forms can be found under the Liquor Agents & Suppliers section.

-The Marketing at Retail Manual is updated annually, available on Manitoba Liquor & Lotteries' Partners website under the Liquor Marketing Manual & Applications section.
+The Marketing at Retail Manual is updated annually, available on Manitoba Liquor & Lotteries' Partners website under the Liquor Marketing Manual & Applications section of the Liquor Agents & Suppliers page.
 In it, you will find information about every marketing program available.
 From Shelf Talkers to In-Store Sampling, these programs are a great way to reach new customers.
 Once you’ve read through the manual and decided on the marketing programs you want to take part in, you will need to complete the related application forms and submit it for consideration to Manitoba Liquor & Lotteries.
 All marketing program applications can be found by visiting the same Liquor Agents & Suppliers page on the Partners website.

 New to Marketing?
 The Manitoba Marketing Network provides practical marketing assistance to small businesses will help you to grow and advance your business.
 Services include marketing workshop series, one-on-one business counselling and a business mentoring program.